CodiDeighton/Simple-Soundboard/README.md

 # Simple-Soundboard
 ## Created by Codi Deighton
-### Version 0.1
+### Version 0.2

  A simple python soundboard script for playing sounds and music.

+ ## SUPPOURTED FILE TYPES
+ .mp3 .wav .ogg

  ## INSTRUCTIONS

-  - Place .wav files in the sounds folder
+  - Place audio files in a new directory named sounds
   - Run the script